bctrainers/adsb-receiver/README.md

 # The ADS-B Receiver Project Redux

+## Please note that this repo is vastly alpha-quality - borderline non-functional while code is updated.
+It would be wise to use another ADSB repo for the time being.

 This repository contains scripts in a continuation of the ADSB project by jprochazka.

 **ADS-B Receiver Web Portal Features**